-At present local recruitment is limited despite our participation in Aim Higher and collaboration with Cirencester College, the Regional Foundation Degree Consortium and schools and FE Colleges within the Cirencester area.
-We are intending to continue directing more resources into raising our profile locally.
-The additional income generated by variable fees has enabled the College to employ an Access Officer with experience necessary to assist the College in attracting and retaining students from more disadvantaged backgrounds.
-This additional resource has also enabled us to offer incentive payments to staff involved in out-reach work.
+At present local recruitment is limited despite our continued and expanding participation in Aim Higher and collaboration with Cirencester College, the Regional Foundation Degree Consortium and Schools and FE Colleges within the Cirencester area.
+We continue to direct resources into raising our profile locally, through targeted marketing and increasing opportunities to access the College through Schools and College liaison, and community and businesses engagement.
+The additional income generated by variable fees has enabled the College to employ a Widening Participation (formally Access) Officer with the necessary experience to assist the College in attracting and retaining students from more disadvantaged backgrounds.
+This additional resource also enabled us to offer incentive payments to staff involved in outreach work, although as widening participation initiatives have become increasingly embedded across the institution over the past two years, there has been increased drive for staff to participate and offer activities voluntarily.